yatesco/seafile-docs/deploy_pro/office_web_app.md

 # Office Web app

-In pro version 4.4.0(or above), you can use Microsoft Office Web App to preview document online.
+In Seafile Professional Server Version 4.4.0 (or above), you can use Microsoft Office Web App to preview documents online.
 Office Web App provides the best preview for all Office format files.
 For organizations with Microsoft Office Volume License, it's free to use Office Web App.
 For more information about Office Web App and how to deploy it, please refer to https://technet.microsoft.com/en-us/library/jj219456.aspx .

 Seafile's own Office file preview is still the default.
-To use Office Web App for preview, please add following config to seahub_settings.py.
+To use Office Web App for preview, please add following config option to seahub_settings.py.

 ``` python
 # Enable Office Web App